citp/privacy-policy-historical/v/vo/vou/vouchercodes.co.uk.md

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the Companies Act 2006.We may disclose your personal information to our affiliate advertisers, but only to the extent you have redeemed a voucher offered by the affiliate advertiser, or participated in an offer, contest or other activity sponsored or offered through the Website or App on behalf of the affiliate advertiser.

 We may disclose your personal information to our service providers that provide services for us to assist us in carrying out the purposes described in “Uses Made of the Information” above such as sending emails on our behalf, processing payments, and facilitating card-linked offers.
+Qualcomm Retail Solutions, Inc., for example, is a service provider that enables certain geo-location features of our Apps.
+Consequently, Qualcomm Retail Solutions, Inc. and its affiliates collect, store, and process, on our behalf, certain location information and related data on servers in the United States.
 Our service providers are bound by law or contract to protect personal information and are only allowed to use the personal information in accordance with the terms of our service agreements with them.

 We may disclose your personal information to other third parties: